ranitham/mindbody-laravel/src/docs/Api/AppointmentApi.md

 Get staff appointment availability.

 Returns a list of availabilities with the information needed to book appointments.
 Availabilities include information such as the location and its amenities, staff members, programs, and session types.
+Recommended to use with ActiveSessionTimes to see which increments each business allows for booking appointments.

 ### Example
 ```php